-- CONTRACTOR shall provide clinical supervision to all treatment staff, licensed or license-eligible, in accordance with the County policies and procedures.
+- CONTRACTOR shall provide clinical supervision to all treatment staff, licensed or licenseeligible, in accordance with the County policies and procedures.
 Those staff seeking licensure shall receive clinical supervision in accordance with the appropriate State Licensure Board. - CONTRACTOR shall provide Child-Adolescent Needs and Strengths (CANS) data to county for entry into County Electronic Health Record by the 15th of the next month (for example, enter May outcomes by 15th of June) for required upload to State reporting system.
-Clinical staff will complete and submit CANS at intake and every 6 months of treatment for each youth served.
+Clinical staff will complete and submit CANS at intake and every 6 months of treatment for each youth served. - CONTRACTOR shall invite county representative to participate in Child Family Team meetings for youth served in this facility at a frequency no less than every 3 months.